Yajaman: Production

 After the success of Chinna Gounder (1992), director R. V. Udayakumar was approached by various producers but he was unsure as to who should play the part of the hero for his next film.
 Subsequently, he decided to cast Rajinikanth as the hero for his next film.
 Rajinikanth agreed to act under the direction of Udayakumar.
 The director expressed his interest to make this film for AVM Productions.
 Initially, a different script titled Jilla Collector was narrated, but Udaykumar subsequently opted to film a different script altogether, which became Yajaman, since M. Saravanan of AVM felt that the original script might go over budget.
 Rajinikanth was initially reluctant to have Meena as the heroine because she had appeared as a child artist for his film Anbulla Rajinikanth (1984) and he felt that his fans might not readily accept this pairing.
 But he eventually agreed to have Meena play the part after she insisted.
 Rajinikanth also objected to Napoleon's casting as the antagonist due to him being younger than the character, but Udayakumar remained firm on casting him.
 Yajaman was Rajinikanth's 141st film and his 8th collaboration with AVM Productions.
 One of the filming locations was Samathur Jamindar Ramaraja Vanavarayar Palace at Pollachi while filming was also held at Andhra.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 Except for the song "Urakka Kathuthu Kozhi" which was penned by Vaali, all other songs were penned by Udayakumar himself.
-Illayaraja called Vaali to correct the lyrics for all songs.
 Many of the songs are set in Carnatic ragas; "Aalappol Velappol" is set in Sankarabharanam, "Yajaman Kaladi" is in Madhyamavati, "Nilave Mugam Kaattu" and "Oru Naalum" are set in Sindhubhairavi.
+The latter two songs were originally composed for Rasukutty (1992).